 On a serious note, Albania’s beautiful Vjosa river is currently under threat by plans to build an electric dam so by combining your visit to the country with a rafting experience not only will you be having the adventure of a lifetime in Albania – you’ll also be doing your bit to help preserve a river’s natural biodiversity.
-We have joined in the fight.

 Other water-based fun can be had here in the form of kayaking and snorkelling.
 On the subject of snorkelling, Albania has 265 miles of Adriatic/Ionian coastline and some genuinely stunning underwater vistas.
 If dry land is more what you’re about, the country’s Karaburun Peninsula has some excellent hiking opportunities.
 Something for everyone in Albania then.
 Go forth and explore.
 You’ll love it.